observablehq/plot/docs/features/marks.md

 Note that Plot’s marks usually set the attributes of the nodes.
 As styles have precedence over attributes, it is much simpler to customize the output with [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), when possible, than with a custom render function.
 :::

-Here is another example, where we render the dots one by one:
+In this chart, we render the dots one by one:
 ```js
 Plot.dot(penguins, {
   x: "culmen_length_mm",